Shahid1993/microblog/README.md

          secondaryjoin=(followers.c.followed_id == id),
          backref=db.backref('followers', lazy='dynamic'), lazy='dynamic')
    ```
+- The __"c"__ is an attribute of SQLAlchemy tables that are not defined as models.
+For these tables, the table columns are all exposed as sub-attributes of this __"c"__ attribute.
+- It is always best to move the application logic away from view functions and into models or other auxiliary classes or modules, because it makes unit testing much easier.

 - The `filter()` method is lower level, as it can include arbitrary filtering conditions, unlike `filter_by()` which can only check for equality to a constant value.